obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

 4. Wait for your primary device to sync.
 Watch the sync indicator at the bottom right of the screen until it displays a green checkmark.
 5. Connect each of your device to the same newly created remote vault.
 When connecting, you will be shown a warning about vault merging, this is expected and you can proceed.
 Wait for each device to fully sync before moving onto the next.
 This reduces the chances of issues.
 6. Now all your devices should be connected to the new remote vault.

+## Where do you host the servers for Obsidian Sync?

+We use DigitalOcean's data centers, which are located in the US.